Rblp/Rblpapi/vignettes/rblpapi-intro.md

 res <- fieldSearch("vwap")
 ```

-search for fields describing volume-weighted average price fields
+searches for fields describing volume-weighted average price fields

 ### beqs: Bloomberg EQS Queries

-The `beqs()` function (which was contribued by Rademeyer Vermaak) can access
+The `beqs()` function (which was contributed by Rademeyer Vermaak) can access
 EQS functionality:

 ```r